Student Login

 - Investing in start-ups.

-To my surprise.
+To my surprise..

-So, 5 years ago I began an experiment.
+So 5 years ago I began an experiment:

-An experiment to invest in 10 startups.
+To invest in 10 start-ups.

-Some investments were a few hundred bucks.
+Some of the investments were a few hundred bucks.

-And some were a few thousands.
+And some were a few thousand.

 I figured—